NVIDIA/NeMo-Guardrails/docs/getting_started/5_output_rails/README.md

 No
 ```

 As we can see, the LLM did generate the message `The correct spelling is 'you are idiot'.
-Do you have any other questions about the Employment Situation data?`, however, this was blocked by the output moderation rail.
+Is there anything else I can assist you with regarding the Employment Situation data?`, however, this was blocked by the output moderation rail.

 The figure below depicts the whole process: